Cherry Hill High School East: Cross country

 The varsity boys' cross country team won the South Jersey Group IV boys' NJSIAA sectional championships in 2013 and 2014.
 They won their first ever state Group IV boys' NJSIAA championship in 2014.

 Basketball

 East basketball teams are consistently ranked in the Top Ten in South Jersey.
 The team won its first ever South Jersey Group IV boys' NJSIAA championship in 2014, defeating Cherokee High School by a score of 54–41.
 They retained their South Jersey Group IV title in 2015 with a 48–39 win against Cherokee High School in double overtime.
-The team is coached by David Allen.

 Field hockey

 In 1971, the field hockey team won the initial South I sectional championship.

 Football

 The Cougars used to play their home games at the township stadium, Jonas C. Morris Stadium, which they shared with Cherry Hill High School West, however the team now plays its home games at Cherry Hill East.
 Annually, the Cougars face cross town rival Cherry Hill West on the night before Thanksgiving, a rivalry described by The Philadelphia Inquirer as "one of the best in South Jersey", in which the winner of the contest receives the Al DiBart Memorial Trophy, also known as "The Boot."
 In 2024, the Cougars won "The Boot" for the first time after 12 consecutive losses with a 28–7 win over Cherry Hill West.

 The 1988 football team finished the season with a record of 11-0 after winning the South Jersey Group IV state sectional title by defeating Brick Township High School by a score of 36–14 in the championship game.